DenuxPlays/DTP/README.md

 DTP is a (dependency free) java library that can be used to convert TOML files to java objects and vice versa.
 It's based on the
 TOML v1.0.0 specification.

-:information_source: DTP is currently in beta and is not yet ready for production use.
+:information_source: DTP is currently in alpha and is not yet ready for production use.

 ### (main) Goals
 - [x] provide simple `toToml()` and `fromToml()` methods to convert objects to TOML and vice versa